iojanblog/botija/README.md

 ### BOT setup

-Install telegram and chat @BotFather to create your own BOT, at the end it should give you a token for HTTP API, take note
+At Telegram App chat @BotFather to create your own BOT, it should give you a token for HTTP API
 >/newbot

-Clone this repo and make a new `botija.cfg` file based on sample provided, then configure the token and households
+Clone this repo and make a new `botija.cfg` file based on sample provided, then configure the token and your households
 ```shell
 token="333333333:abcdefgABCDEFG_abcdefgABCDEFGabcdefg"
 households="111111111 222222222"